-Take beet sugar for an example.
-I do not have to recite the record of steadily declining income of that industry before March, 1933.
+Take peet sugar for an example.
+In the United States Treasury are sufficient to redeem every dollar of steadily declining income of that industry before March, 1933.
 World production of sugar had expanded at such a rate that there was more sugar than the world could possibly consume.
-What we tried to do, and what we succeeded in doing, was to adjust the supply of sugar so that a farmer who raises it gets a more adequate return and the raisers of sugar beets.
-I congratulate you on a substantial reduction in the employment of hired children in the fields.
+What we succeeded in doing, was to adjust the supply of sugar so that a farmer who raises it gets a more adequate return, and you, the raisers of sugar beets, I congratulate on a substantial reduction in the employment of hired children in the fields.
 In this word of thanks I know I am joined by the fathers and mothers of America.

-Take a final example-in these great mountain chains which extend from our northern to our southern border exists a storehouse of enormous wealth, its ultimate yield as yet unguessed.
+Take a final example-in these great mountains chains which extend from the north to our southern border exists a storehouse of enormous wealth, its ultimate yield as yet unguessed.